Inpumon'in no Taifu

-Inpumon'in no Tayū in the Ogura Hyakunin isshu.
+Inpu-mon'in no Taifu in the Ogura Hyakunin Isshu.

-The Attendant to Empress Inpu (殷富門院大輔, Inpu-mon'in no Tayū) was a Japanese noblewoman and waka poet in the Heian period.
-She was a daughter of Fujiwara no Nobunari, and, at court, served Princess Ryoshi (known as Inpumon-in), a daughter of Emperor Go-Shirakawa.
+The Attendant to Empress Inpu (殷富門院大輔, Inpu-mon'in no Taifu) was a Japanese noblewoman and waka poet in the Heian period.
+She was a daughter of Fujiwara no Nobunari, and, at court, served Princess Ryōshi (known as Inpu-mon'in as a nyoin or honorary empress emerita), a daughter of Emperor Go-Shirakawa.

-Poetry was integral to this court, and noble courtier were expected to be skilled poets; writing poetry was an essential part of entertainment, communication, and relationships.
-Inpumon-in-no-Tayu belonged to a particular poetry group which focused around the home of poet Shun-e Hoshi - an estate called "the Garden in the Poetic Forest".
-Members of the group held many poetry contests, for which Inpumon-in-no-Tayu wrote many poems.
+Poetry was integral to this court, and noble courtiers were expected to be skilled poets; writing poetry was an essential part of entertainment, communication, and relationships.
+Inpu-mon'in no Taifu belonged to a particular poetry group which focused around the home of poet-monk Shun'e—an estate called "the Garden in the Poetic Forest".
+Members of the group held many poetry contests, for which she wrote many poems.

 Her work appears in a large number of imperial poetry collections, including Shingoshūi Wakashū, Senzai Wakashū, Shokugosen Wakashū, Gyokuyō Wakashū, Shinsenzai Wakashū, Shinchokusen Wakashū, and others.